pipiskal/basic-react-excersice/README.md

 - The loading spinner appears every single time the components gets rendered.
 We can implement custom caching perhaps with closure if i have it in "memory" do not run the call again if we know that the data wont change to reduce the network calls and we don not break the flow if the user when its going back and forth.

-For that i like Tanstack query for client applications cause it has a very consistent way of getting info and making mutations also caching where you stale data.
+For that i like Tanstack query for client applications cause it has a very consistent way of getting info and making mutations.
 So it seems that like 1 person wrote the code.
+Caching as well.

 - Personally for that use case i did not feel to use more complex technics like Provider or reducer for my state.
 The code is simpler that way anyone can read it and modify it.
 Also no need for useMemo or something for memoization